-To our delight, times are beginning to change and the wait for all the cricket crazy fans shall not last very long because, after almost a decade, Pakistan has finally got the right to host one of the biggest tournament of the season, Asia Cup 2020.
+To our delight, times are beginning to change and the wait for all the cricket crazy fans shall not last very long.
+After almost a decade, Pakistan has finally got the right to host one of the biggest tournament of the season, Asia Cup 2020.
 Yes, it does seem unbelievable but it is true!

 The decision was made in Bangladesh on Thursday by the head of the Asian Cricket Council.

 “The next Asia Cup will be hosted by Pakistan, and the hosting right belongs to them.
 Where they will host the tournament, it’s up to them.”

 The tournament is slated to start in September but the final venue is still undecided.
-It is speculated that the Asian Cricket Council security team will arrive in Pakistan for the security clearance before the tournament after which the final venue will be announced.
+It is speculated that the Asian Cricket Council security team will arrive in Pakistan for the security clearance before the tournament after which the final venues will be announced.

-However, arch-rival India gave a very conventional reaction; they showed extreme discontent over the news, BCCI clearly refused to play the 2020 Asia Cup in Pakistan, demanding a change in the venue for the next edition of the tournament.
+However, arch-rival India gave a very conventional reaction.
+They showed extreme discontent over the news.
+BCCI clearly refused to play the 2020 Asia Cup in Pakistan, demanding a change in the venue for the next edition of the tournament.

 Despite India’s resistance, Pakistan is committed to hosting the tournament with their full might.
-PCB’s Chairman, Ehsan Mani expressed gratitude to ACC for finalizing this crucial decision and believes this will open more doorways for cricket in Pakistan.
+PCB’s Chairman, Ehsan Mani expressed gratitude to ACC for finalizing this crucial decision.
+He believes this will open more doorways for cricket in Pakistan.

-“It’s not about cricket only but also about developing our umpires, match referees.
-Our main focus is to strengthen cricket of Asia which is the strongest area for world cricket.
+“We have a long programme to develop Asian cricket.
+We want to start from u-16 and u-19 to the Asia Cup.
+It’s not about cricket only but also about developing our umpires, match referees.
+Our main focus is to strengthen cricket of Asia which is the strongest area for world cricket.”